Ahmed Abdallah Mohamed Sambi

 Sayyid Ahmed Abdallah Mohamed Sambi (أحمد عبدالله محمد سامبي, born 5 June 1958) is a Comorian Islamic leader and politician, who served as the eighth President of Comoros from 2006 to 2011.
 He is popularly known as 'Ayatollah'.
 After easily winning the 14 May 2006 presidential election with 58.02% of the national vote, Sambi was inaugurated as President of the Union of the Comoros on 26 May 2006.
 It was the first peaceful transfer of power in the history of the Comoros.

 Personal life

 Sambi was born in Mutsamudu, on the island of Anjouan.
 He is a father of seven children including two named Intisware and Fatoumat.
 He owns factories which produce mattresses, bottled water and perfume - a key Comorian export.
 He lives above a shop called The House of Mattresses in Mutsamudu, the capital of Anjouan.
 He also set up a television station called Ulezi (education).

-He is of Hadhrami Sayyid Arab ancestry, belonging to the Ba 'Alawi Sadah of Hadhramaut in Yemen, the tribe is the progeny of Ahmed Al-Muhajir who was grandson of Ali Al-Uraydi, a fourth generation descendant of Imam Husayn, the grandson of the Islamic prophet Muhammad.
+He is of Hadhrami Sayyid Arab ancestry, belonging to the Ba 'Alawi Sadah of Hadhramaut in Yemen, the tribe is the progeny of Ahmed Al-Muhajir who was great-grandson of Ali Al-Uraydi, a fourth generation descendant of Imam Husayn, the grandson of the Islamic prophet Muhammad.